Uninsured Motorist Claims In Naperville, Illinois

 Yes.
 Uninsured motorist coverage is required in Illinois.
 Uninsured motorist coverage must be equal to at least the state’s minimum liability coverage limits.

 Underinsured motorist coverage is not required in Illinois.
 However, it is automatically included if you purchase higher limits of uninsured motorist coverage.

 Uninsured motorist property damage coverage is also not required.
 However, you can purchase this additional insurance to cover your vehicle’s damage in case you are involved in an accident with an uninsured driver.

-How Do You File An Uninsured Motorist Claim in Naperville?
+How Do You File An Uninsured Motorist Claim In Naperville?

 To make an uninsured motorist claim, you must notify your insurance provider of the accident.
 A claims adjuster is assigned to your claim.
 They may ask for additional information about the accident to show that another party was at fault, such as a copy of the accident report and any photos of the accident scene.
 You work with your own insurance carrier throughout this process.

 In the event of filing an underinsured motorist claim, you would still notify your insurance company of the accident.
 However, you would also file a claim with the at-fault party’s insurance provider.
-Their insurance company is responsible for paying on your claim first and then your own insurance policy covers the rest, up to your policy limits.
+Their insurance company is responsible for paying on your claim first, and then your own insurance policy covers the rest, up to your policy limits.

 For example, if you suffered damages of $100,000, the at-fault driver’s insurance policy would cover the first $25,000 of damages if they only have minimum liability coverage.
-Then, you could pursue the remainder $75,000 in damages from your uninsured motorist coverage, provided you have that amount of coverage.
+Then, you could pursue the remainder of $75,000 in damages from your uninsured motorist coverage, provided you have that amount of coverage.

-Contact An Experienced Car Accident Lawyer in Naperville For Help With Your Uninsured Motorist Claim
+Contact An Experienced Car Accident Lawyer In Naperville For Help With Your Uninsured Motorist Claim

 We can assist you by reviewing all applicable insurance policies and advising you of your options.
 Contact us today for a free case review.